 U11: Information designated Level 4 or higher must not be stored on user computing devices, including portable computing devices such as laptops, smartphones, or tablets.
 Level 4 information may be stored on external encrypted portable storage media.

-D2: The information stored on the device must be protected against access if the device is lost or stolen.
-All mobile devices (laptops, mobile phones, etc.) that may be used to store or access Harvard information, including accessing Harvard email, must be securely configured, including encryption.
+D2: The information stored on the device must be protected against access if the device is lost, stolen, or recycled/reissued to another user.
+All mobile devices (laptops, mobile phones, etc.) and workstations that may be used to store or access Harvard information, including accessing Harvard email, must be securely configured, including encryption of data stored on the device, where this feature is supported.

 SA1: Server operators must be able to identify a responsible party, known as the business application owner, for each application on the server and the data classification level of the information that the application stores and processes.

-SB12: Servers or applications handling data classified as L3 or higher, whether managed directly by Harvard or a contracted vendor (e.g. SaaS), must use a centrally-managed Harvard authentication system where feasible, e.g. HarvardKey or HUIT Active Directory, or an authentication system approved by the School or University CIO.
+SB12: Servers or applications classified as medium risk or higher, or handling data classified as L3 or higher, whether managed directly by Harvard or via contract with a third-party service provider for Harvard's use (e.g. IaaS, SaaS), must use a centrally-managed Harvard authentication system that requires more than one factor for authentication where technically feasible, e.g. HarvardKey or Harvard VPN, or comparable non-Harvard multi-factor authentication system (supported/approved by Harvard).